tak-9/week8/README.md

-# Protofolio
+# Portofolio

 ## Description

-This is a protofolio for the week8 with updated protofolio.
+This is a portofolio for the week8 with updated protofolio.
 The webpage is available here. https://tak-9.github.io/week8